Counseling Center: 401-254-3124; available virtually Monday-Friday 8:30am-5:00pm

 To limit the spread of COVID-19, no in-person meetings are occurring in the physical spaces of the Counseling Center.
 During the fall semester, we are offering telemental health treatment (synchronous video) to any Roger Williams University student if you are enrolled full-time with our university AND are currently residing on campus, in Rhode Island, or in another eligible state.
 If you reside outside of Rhode Island, your state determines your eligibility for this form of treatment.
 We can discuss whether this is a viable option for you and we will provide referral options when it is not viable.
-To explore this possible option, call the Counseling Center at 401-254-3124 Monday through Friday from 8:30am to 5:00pm and leave a voicemail with your first and last name, phone number, and current city and state.
+To explore this possible option, call the Counseling Center at 401-254-3124 Monday through Friday from 8:30am to 5:00pm and leave a voicemail with your first and last name, phone number, current city and state, and multiple times during our hours of operation when you would be available to receive a return phone call to coordinate scheduling.
 We will return your call as soon as we are able.
-DO NOT walk to the Counseling Center, call us at 401-254-3124.
+DO NOT go to the Counseling Center, instead call us at 401-254-3124 and leave us a voicemail with the details described above.

 If you prefer telemental health treatment with a therapist in your local area, we suggest that you consult with your primary health care provider and/or review both of these referral sites: Psychology Today and Zencare.
 You can also contact the Counseling Center at 401-254-3124 and leave us a voicemail if you need assistance in locating a referral.